 - A practice expedition

-D of E is a brilliant opportunity.
-It allows you to work within a team and learn to cooperate with others in order to get your ideas across.
+The Duke of Edinburgh’s Award Scheme is a brilliant opportunity.
+It allows the girls to work within a team and learn to cooperate with others in order to get their ideas across.
 It provides the chance to bond with others and gain and strengthen friendships.